 The Executive Management Bonus Plan awards granted to the named executive officers other than the Chief Executive Officer are evaluated on a more subjective basis, and were set by the Compensation Committee in consultation with and on the recommendation of the Chief Executive Officer.
-Factors used in determining the amount of bonus for executive officers who are executive vice presidents of the Company, including one of the named executive officers, Mr. Lavin, who was executive vice president of the Company in 2022 until Mr. Lavin's promotion to president in December of 2022, are these: (I) an evaluation of the executive's skills and performance, 30%, (II) whether the executive has met two individual objectives approved by the Compensation Committee, 18% in aggregate, (III) whether the Company as a whole has met or exceeded budget targets, 12%, (IV) a subjective evaluation of that executive's departments, 30%, and (V) a discretionary allocation recommended by the Chief Executive Officer and approved by the Compensation Committee, 50%.
-Mr. Fritz was not eligible to participate in the Executive Management Bonus Plan as a result of Mr. Fritz's retirement as chief financial officer and executive vice president.

-Numerical scores are assigned to each of these factors, up to the maximum percentages stated above, and can result in a maximum bonus of 140% of base compensation.
+The factors used in determining the non-equity incentive plan payment amount for the president, Mr. Lavin, are these: (I) an evaluation of the executive's skills and performance, 51%, (II) whether the executive has met one individual objective approved by the Compensation Committee, 17%, (III) a subjective evaluation of that executive's departments, 59.5%, and (IV) a discretionary allocation recommended by the chief executive officer and approved by the Compensation Committee, 42.5%.
+Numerical scores are assigned to each of these factors, up to the maximum percentages stated herein, and can result in a maximum payment amount of 170% of base compensation.

-Similar factors are applied in determining the amount of annual bonus for executive officers who are senior vice presidents of the Company, including the named executive officers who served as senior vice presidents for the majority of 2022 until their promotions in the fourth quarter of 2022, Mr. Bharwani, Ms. Robinson, and Ms. Straten: (I) skills and performance, 30%, (II) two individual objectives, 18%, (III) Company budget, 12%, (IV) subjective evaluation of that executive's department, 20%, and (V) discretionary allocation, 30%, resulting in a maximum bonus of 110% of base compensation.
+Similar factors are used in determining the amount of the non-equity incentive plan amount for the executive officers who are executive vice presidents of the Company, including the named executive officers, Mr. Bharwani, Ms. Robinson, and Ms. Straten: (I) skills and performance, 42%, (II) one individual objective, 14%, (III) a subjective evaluation of that executive's department, 49%, and (IV) a discretionary allocation, 35%.
+Numerical scores are assigned to each of these factors, up to the maximum percentages stated herein, and can result in a maximum payment amount of 140% of base compensation.

-Following the end of the year 2022, our Compensation Committee evaluated each named executive officer's performance in relation to these standards and goals.
-The Company met its overall annual budget target, and each officer accordingly received full credit with respect to that target.
+Following the end of the year 2023, our Compensation Committee evaluated each named executive officer's performance in relation to these standards and goals.

-With respect to the individual factors, the Compensation Committee, acting in part on the advice of our Chief Executive Officer, determined that creditable performance for 2022 for each named executive officer other than the Chief Executive Officer was as set forth below:
+With respect to the individual factors, the Compensation Committee, acting in part on the advice of our Chief Executive Officer, determined that creditable performance for 2023 for each named executive officer other than the Chief Executive Officer was as set forth below:

-Result (rounded to nearest
+Creditable percentage Result (rounded to nearest

-Maximum percentage Creditable percentage Base Salary \$1000)
+Maximum percentage (rounded to nearest tenth) Base Salary \$1000)

-Mr. Lavin 140% 140% \$411,000 \$575,000
+Mr. Lavin 170% 128.78% \$452,000 \$582,000

-Mr. Bharwani 110 98 331,000 324,000
+Mr. Bharwani 140 103.95 371,000 386,000

-Ms. Robinson 110 109 368,000 401,000
+Ms. Robinson 140 107.10 386,000 413,000

-Ms. Straten 110 98 368,000 361,000
+Ms. Straten 140 95.20 386,000 367,000